winesapOS/winesapOS/README.md

 #### Mac Boot

-Boot the Mac into the flash drive by pressing and releasing the power button.
+Boot the Mac into an external drive by pressing and releasing the power button.
 Then hold down the `OPTION` key (or the `ALT` key on a Windows keyboard) to access the Mac bootloader.
 Select the "EFI Boot" device.

 **IMPORTANT** Any [Mac with an Apple T2 Security Chip](https://support.apple.com/en-us/HT208862), which are all Macs made in and after 2018, needs to [allow booting from external storage](https://support.apple.com/en-us/HT208198):